BluePlanetResearch/proposals/HealthDataNet-v4.md

-HealthDataNet-v4
+Healthcare_data_guild
 ================
 ASG
 11/22/2021

-Work in progress, funding and roadmap tbd

-**HealthDataNet**

-Part 1 - Proposal Submission Name of Project: **HealthDataNet**
+### Name of Project

+**Healthcare_data_guild**

-### Proposal in one sentence:
+### Proposal in one sentence

-Allow a private dataset, resembling aggregated healthcare data, to be stored on Filecoin Plus, enclose it in an additional privacy ‘bubble’, publish its metadata on the Ocean marketplace, and provide the output of a relevant compute-to-data algorithm run on this dataset to an authorized Ocean marketplace customer.
+Allow a private dataset, resembling **aggregated** healthcare data, to be stored on Filecoin Plus, enclose it in a **privacy ‘bubble’**, publish metadata on the Ocean marketplace, and provide the output of a relevant compute-to-data algorithm run on this dataset to an **authorized Ocean marketplace customer**.

-### Description of the project and what problem is it solving:
+### Description of the project and what problem is it solving

-#### Problem to be solved:
+#### Problem to be solved

-Under US law (HIPAA, Hitech Act), healthcare companies involved in direct patient care are required to maintain data collected by them for every patient.
+Under US law (HIPAA, Hitech Act), healthcare companies involved in direct patient care are required to maintain data for every patient of theirs.
 Storing certain kinds of medical data indefinitely / for long periods of time is expensive, especially if it generates no returns for money spent on storage.
 Furthermore, this data is locked within individual company data silos.
 These isolated data silos lack statistical power, and the companies have no mechanism to cooperate on combining and analyzing this data for different insights.